smh7/weather-app/README.md

 quick app to explore nodeJS,  APIs, and the joys of asynchronous programming

 # To run the application
-prerequisite: need to have a .env file with API_KEY = your api key
+prerequisite: need to have a .env file at the same level as this README file, with API_KEY = **your api key**

 from command line: node bin/dev